skepee-PROTOTYPE/Benchmark-Rest-Api/README.md

   - Post, po
   - Put, pu
   - Delete, del, d

-the following
-Alternatively you can pass a third paramter to add a log file:

-`BenchmarkRestGet myurl numTimes log`
+- StartingIteration: optional integer, indicates the starting Id for iteration.
+It is used only for delete and put.

-- *log*: Y/N to add a log file.
-The file will be saved in the folder where the exe is located.
-By default it creates the log file.
+A log file is automatically generated and saved in the folder where the executable is located.

 ## How it works
 For each time the stopWatch is created and if some data returns with status code 200 it calculates the elapsed time.